engineeringwithjames/engineeringwithjames/README.md

 ## Hi there I'm James 👋🏾

 Just having fun with code and here is my playground.
-Somethings are private (because they're still in the works) but feel free to check out my public project
+Most things are private (because they're still in the works) but feel free to check out my public projects
 - 📫 Have anything to ask? <a href="https://github.com/engineeringwithjames/engineeringwithjames/issues">Ask Here</a>

 <p align="center">